yaleman/pygoodwe/README.md

 ## Example Code

-Please check out test.py in the base of the repository for some simple example code.
+Please check out example.py or the examples folder in [the project repository](https://github.com/yaleman/pygoodwe) for some simple example code.